轉自

 - Once

-- A calibrated camera is a direction sensor, able to measure the direction of rays --- like a 2D protractor.
+is known the camera is termed calibrated. - A calibrated camera is a direction sensor, able to measure the direction of rays --- like a 2D protractor.

 - World: (extrinsic/external camera parameters)

-The Euclidean transformation between the camera and world coordinates is:
+The Euclidean transformation between the camera and world coordinates is

 Finally, concatenating the three matrices,

-which defines the projection matrix from Euclidean 3-space to an image:
+projection matrix from Euclidean 3-space to an image:

 沒有留言: